Vibrational response functions for multidimensional electronic spectroscopy in non-adiabatic models: Main results

 \subsection{Nonlinear response function}

 The expression of the single-time propagator represents a starting point for the derivation of multi-time propagators, which can be directly related to nonlinear response functions.
-In particular, we focus hereafter on the response functions of third order in the light-matter interaction.
+In particular, we focus hereafter on the response functions of third order in the light-matter interaction for model $A$ (Fig. \ref{fig:1}).

-Third-order response functions are expressed with respect to the waiting times $t_1$, $t_2$, and $t_3$, corresponding to the time intervals between consecutive interactions with the field.
+Third-order response functions are expressed with respect to the waiting times $T_1$, $T_2$, and $T_3$, corresponding to the time intervals between consecutive interactions with the field.
 Besides, one can distinguish between the different contributions (pathways), based on the underlying physical process: ground-state bleaching, stimulated emission, photo-induced absorption, and double quantum coherence.
-In all these cases, the expressions of the response functions include the functions of the displacements $h_M$ and $\chi_M$, which we report hereafter.
+In the following, the two inequivalent contributions to the response functions are derived for each of these processes.
+The functions $h_M$ and $\chi_M$ of the displacements are however common to all the cases, and are reported hereafter.
 The function $h_M$ is given by

 where $z_{ij}\equiv z_i-z_j$.
 The function $\chi_M$, which also depends on ${\bf k}$, reads

 where $w=(p-1)M-(p-1)(p-2)/2$.